Admission Information

 Application Components

-All of the pages of the online application will be generated through the application system, Slate.
+The application will be generated through the online application system.
 Your application should include the following materials:

-• The Personal Statement is a part of the online application process and must be submitted in your application form.
+- The Personal Statement must be submitted in your application form.
 Please explain your interest in our MFA program.
 As part of this online statement, you may include a statement of goals.
 We do not have any length requirements or restrictions for the personal statement.

-If you have been working and wish to submit a copy of your résumé or curriculum vitae, please upload it in to your application.
+- Resume or CV: If you have been working and wish to submit a copy of your résumé or curriculum vitae, please upload it to your application.

-• Critical Sample: No more than 15 pages of academic writing (such as an undergraduate paper) that demonstrates your ability to succeed in graduate-level literature classes, a required part of the MFA curriculum.
+- Critical Sample: No more than 15 pages of writing (such as an undergraduate paper) that demonstrates your ability to succeed in graduate-level literature classes, a required part of the MFA curriculum.
+Your sample may be an academic paper or a critical work in a nonacademic genre.

-• Letters of Recommendation: Applicants are required to submit 2 letters of recommendation.
+- Letters of Recommendation: Applicants are required to submit 2 letters of recommendation.
 Recommenders should preferably be able to speak to your general academic aptitude, including your reading, analytical, and writing skills.
+Note that you may be prompted by the system to add 3 letters, but only 2 are required.

 The Graduate School